 In the Fall of 2015, Todd Jasin, the new Executive Director of United Way (UW) of Wayne and Holmes County asked the Social Entrepreneurship program to help its stakeholders define poverty locally.
 Four students, Maria Atala, Amadou Bah, Macy Conrad and Gillian Spangler working with UW trustee, Cameron Maneese, suggested a multidimensional measure of poverty.

 Students helped research measures of poverty.
 They completed a business plan that included implementation ideas and a risk assessment.
 The goal of the project was to use a multidimensional understanding of poverty to guide policy decisions and strategic philanthropy.

 Another team, was asked to develop a plan for an entrepreneurship and leadership school for foster children.
-The majority of foster children end up in a cycle of dependance and poverty as two students Allie Haines and Gabe Lopez found with the interdisciplinary summer research project funded by a Mellon Foundation grant.
+The majority of foster children end up in a cycle of dependance and poverty as two students Allie Haines and Gabe Lopez found with the interdisciplinary summer research project funded by a Mellon Foundation grant written by Professor’s Anne Nurse and Moledina.
 After these findings, Kat Bochtler, Emily Foley, and Gabe Lopez worked with Professor Thelamour and the Village Network to write a financial plan for an entrepreneurship/leadership academy.

 Dave Paxton of the Village Network hopes that the project will begin its implementation phase next year.
 Similarly, Todd has already started using the student-designed framework to move ahead with their bold goal of 10,000 out of poverty.
 We are grateful to our partner organizations that keep returning to us with projects that strengthen our communities.
 But what about globally?